-\begin{fat} If $A$ is a multiring viewed as a superring, then every multiplicative subset $S \subseteq A$ is Marshall's coherent and the above quotient notion coincides with the original Marshall's quotient, i.e. $\approx_S = \sim_S$. \end{fat}
+\begin{fat} If $A$ is a multiring viewed as a superring, then every multiplicative subset $S \subseteq A$ is Marshall coherent and the above quotient notion coincides with the original Marshall quotient, i.e. $\approx_S = \sim_S$. \end{fat}